 Android SDK Overview

-Built on top of the Azeoo SDK, the Android SDK provides everything you need to build feature-rich nutrition and training experiences out of the box.
+Built on top of the Azeoo SDK, the Android SDK provides everything you need to build feature-rich nutrition experiences out of the box.

 We have an extensive set of fast performing and customizable UI components and support which allow you to get started quickly with little to no plumbing required.
 The SDK supports: